ticketeer/docs/src/messages.md

-## Ticket Created
+# Ticket Created

-> This message is sent to the user that created the message
+::: details This message is sent to the user that created the message

 | Template Options| Value |
 |------------------|------------|